The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 Yes.
 With advantage.
 Because you’re just that awesome.

-And because that roll was at advantage… you get your Sneak Attack damage!
+And because that roll was at advantage… you guessed it!
+You get your Sneak Attack damage too!

-This ability recharges when you finish a short or long rest, so you should still be somewhat picky about when you use it.
+Now, be aware that you only get one of these per short or long rest.
+So you should still be somewhat picky about when you use it.

-This is one of those abilities that’s just a perfect “chef’s kiss” on top of an already impressive subclass.
+This is one of those features that’s just a perfect “chef’s kiss” on top of an already impressive subclass.

 Connections

-The obvious way to connect a Swashbuckler into the world around them is as… well… a Swashbuckler!
+The obvious way to connect your Swashbuckler to the world around them is as… well… a Swashbuckler!
 They might be a pirate with the Sailor background which makes them well-accustomed to the seafaring life.

 This is especially useful if your group is looking to run adventures like those in the phenomenal Ghosts of Saltmarsh book!